whiteyunjie/ROAM/README.md

 stage=train #train or test
-embed_type=ImageNet #pre-trained model that features are extracted not_stain_norm=False #whether to use stain-noramlized features data_root_dir=FEAT_DIRECTORY #directory of features results_dir=RESULT_DIRECTORY #directory to save final results ...
+embed_type=ImageNet #pre-trained model that features are extracted not_stain_norm=False #whether to use stain-noramlized features data_root_dir=../data_prepare/FEAT_DIRECTORY #directory of features results_dir=RESULT_DIRECTORY #directory to save final results ...
 ```
 **About 'data_root_dir'**: Please note that codes for model training and feature extraction aren't executed under the same
  root directory.
 Feature extraction is in `data_prepare`, and training is in `ROAM`.
 Therefore, providing the relative path
  to the original extracted feature (FEAT_DIRECTORY) would cause an error.
-You can either use absolute paths or prepend ../data_prepare to the path.
+You can either use absolute paths or prepend `../data_prepare` to the path.
  For example, we set `FEAT_DIRECTORY=./example`, then `data_root_dir` should be `../data_prepare/example`.